allanma88/chat/README.md

 # How to run

-config the project properly in the appsettings.Development.json file run the src\Chat.Server
++ config the project properly in the appsettings.Development.json file
++ run `dotnet ef database update` at the `src/Chat.Server` folder to apply the database migration
++ run the src\Chat.Server

 # User Management